 If you are interested in getting conceptual and hands-on experience in data science and get paid for it, consider applying for the following opportunity.
 The Baltimore Neighborhood Indicators Alliance (BNIA) at the University of Baltimore is seeking Undergraduate students to be a part of a Baltimore regional Data Science Corps.
 Students will be trained on data processing best practices for analysis, geographic information systems, effective and ethical data visualization techniques for applications that help communities in Baltimore understand the current impacts of the COVID19 pandemic.
 The students will work with BNIA staff and faculty mentors and will be involved in real-world projects.

-This position will run for three months in the fall of 2020.
 Students will be introduced to several data science learning opportunities with BNIA staff and other online training in order to work on the projects outlined above.
 Learning modules and team meetings will be approximately 3-5 hours per week.
 Time spent on projects will be approximately 8 hours per week.

 Our students are going through rigorous training on Data Science techniques that can be used for social good.
 We are looking for organizations that have a data science question or need that could serve as both a learning opportunity for the students as well as a service to your organization/agency.